At ten weeks into your pregnancy, there are many concerns that you should have. One of them is losing your baby through vaginal bleeding.

 The age at which you are now pregnant may be a contributory factor for a miscarriage.

-However, if you are in your reproductive age and below 35 years, the chances of a miscarriage reduces with only 15 percent of women ending up in a miscarriage.
+However, if you are in your reproductive age and below 35 years with no major health problems, the chances of a miscarriage in any pregnancy are usually around 10–15 percent.

 3. Smoking cigarettes

 If you are pregnant, it’s advisable to quit smoking completely.
-This is because smoking can affect our baby especially in the first months of your baby development
+This is because smoking can affect your baby, especially in the first months of your baby’s development and throughout the rest of pregnancy.

-Cigarette smoke contains hundreds of chemical that includes lead, cyanide, arsenic, and nicotine.
-These chemicals will not only put you at risk of cancer but affects your growth resulting in a miscarriage.
+Cigarette smoke contains thousands of chemicals that include nicotine, carbon monoxide, and other harmful substances.
+These chemicals will not only put you at risk of cancer but can affect your baby’s growth and the placenta, resulting in complications and sometimes a miscarriage.

-Nicotine and carbon monoxide are responsible for decreased oxygen and nutrients to your baby and may cause stillbirth, low birth weight baby and a miscarriage in the first three months.
+Nicotine and carbon monoxide are responsible for decreased oxygen and nutrients to your baby and may cause miscarriage, stillbirth, low birth weight baby and premature birth, not just in the first three months but all through pregnancy.RCOG

 What are the symptoms I should watch for?